 Permissioning implements three whitelists:

 - Accounts, which can submit transactions to the network.

 - Nodes, which can participate in the network.

 - Admins, which are accounts that can update the accounts and nodes whitelists.

 If using account permissioning and privacy, a signing key must be specified using the

-When a node is added to the network, it connects to the bootnodes until it synchronizes to the chain head regardless of node permissions.
-Once in sync, the permissioning rules in the Account Rules and Node Rules smart contracts are applied.
+When a node is added to the network, the node connects to the bootnodes until it synchronizes to the chain head, regardless of node permissions.
+After synchronization, the Account Rules and Node Rules smart contracts apply the permissioning rules.

-If a sychronized node loses all peer connections (that is, it has 0 peers), it reconnects to the bootnodes to rediscover peers.
+If a sychronized node loses all peer connections (that is, it has zero peers), it reconnects to the bootnodes to rediscover peers.